Miraflores Palace: Miraflores Historical Archive

 With a volume of documents of nearly 15 million pages, the Miraflores Historical Archive has the mission to preserve the files of Venezuelan presidents.
 This process began in 1959, when Secretary of Presidency Ramón José Velásquez, undertook the rescue and recovery of files corresponding to the governments of Cipriano Castro (1899–1908) and Juan Vicente Gómez (1908–1935), located in the basement of Presidential Guard.
 This action marked the beginning of the processes of recovery and preservation of documentary information generated by the presidency.
 In 1979, Nora Bustamante Luciani was appointed as director of the archive.
 Throughout her tenure, which terminated in 1995, Bustamante worked on the first indices of the archive's Bulletin.
 She published two volumes as a guide to the first one hundred issues.
 The documentary fund filed documents from 1899 until 1983.
-The different document types that comprise the fund, originated a rating system divided in chronological sections.
+The different document types that comprise the fund, originated a rating system divided into chronological sections.